Every Four Years: Idiots On Soccer

 Harris is painting a static picture of the game when that’s just not the true story.
 Wandering into a bar in one city and garnering a few random opinions is not good enough as a basis for judging an entire nation of 300 million people’s appetite for anything.

 As for this: “While virtually every pub in England is draped in the flag of St George, the bars in America feature all the flags of the World Cup nations.”
-Well, actually, that’s kinda cool.
+Well, actually, that’s kinda cool (by wilson santiago).
 Instead of every person being expected to wrap themselves in the U.S. flag, we have a diverse country with millions of soccer fans who support different teams (sorry, Glenn Beck).
 Sure, there’s a growing passion and audience for the US team, and many bars (most of them official partners of US Soccer) are US team-focused now.
 But it will probably always be the case that there won’t ever be simple absolute kneejerk support for one nation in the United States by all soccer fans, even as the game as a whole continues to grow.
 It’s pretty awesome to see how Korean fans packed out a Chicago bar yesterday morning at 6.30am.
 And then for the same bar to be packed with US national team fans starting US chants just hours later.
 There’s a beauty in that and if you can’t see it, you’ve been staring at way too many St. George’s flags for your own good, my friend.